conrad-lax/testathon/ai_instructions.md

 1. **Navigate** through the OrangeHRM website.
 2. **Identify** bugs and potential issues.
-3. **KINTSUGI** follow the testing strategy in kintsugi.md, with the ff. details:
+3. **KINTSUGI** follow the testing strategy in kintsugi.md, with results written in a file, each with filename format "XX_{strategy_step_name}.md" (e.g., 03_negative_noise_testing.md, 04_targeted_exploration.md), with the ff. details:
     - Know Context: short Context Card (1 paragraph) + top-3 critical flows
     - Instrument & Observe:
         - Use Playwright to navigate the page
         - Observe console in dev tool during actions
         - Observe endpoints in dev tool -> Networks tab if requests are appropriately sent with their required use case (e.g., edits should have PUT endpoint calls to a server)
         - Observe overall functionalities and flow-of-action if they match the displayed strings in the Web UI elements
+        - **Quality Guidelines for Observation:**
+            - Record environment details (browser, OS) for all observations
+            - Document performance metrics during navigation
+            - Capture screenshots or evidence for unexpected behaviors
+            - Note any accessibility issues or console errors
-    - Make test cases using Context card from Know Context and add focus on the Instrument & Observe items for the following Principles:
+    - [Negative & noise, Targeted exploration, Simulate real users, Utilize chaos] Make test cases using Context card from Know Context and add focus on the Instrument & Observe items for the following Principles:
-        - Negative & Noise
+        - **Negative & Noise**
+            - Quality Guidelines: Create clear, step-by-step instructions with realistic test data
+            - Test invalid inputs, boundary conditions, and error scenarios
+            - Document expected vs actual results with business impact assessment
-        - Targeted Exploration
+        - **Targeted Exploration**
+            - Quality Guidelines: Focus on critical business flows with estimated execution time
+            - Include prerequisites and environment setup requirements
+            - Provide detailed reproduction steps for any issues found
-        - Simulate Real Users
+        - **Simulate Real Users**
+            - Quality Guidelines: Create test cases that QA team can easily understand and execute
+            - Include realistic user scenarios and workflows
+            - Document user experience issues and usability concerns
-        - Utilize Chaos
+        - **Utilize Chaos**
+            - Quality Guidelines: Test edge cases with proper risk assessment
+            - Document security testing results (SQL injection, XSS attempts)
+            - Include performance stress testing observations
     - Grade & Prioritize - given the test case results from above
+        - **Quality Guidelines for Grading:**
+            - Provide unique, descriptive summaries for all defects
+            - Justify severity levels with clear business impact analysis
+            - Include complete reproduction steps and environment details
+            - Attach screenshots or evidence for all reported issues
     - Iterate & Automate - allow reuse of these test cases, follow what's written in kintsugi.md, and prioritize using this flow: Detect → Reproduce → Automate → Monitor
+        - **Quality Guidelines for Automation:**
+            - Ensure test cases are reproducible by QA team
+            - Provide automation recommendations with tool suggestions
+            - Include monitoring strategies for critical business flows
+            - Document lessons learned for future iterations
 4. **Create separate, human-readable test case files** that QA can easily understand.
 5. **Log defects** in the Excel file provided (on the sheet named ('Bug List')).